Wemade Entertainment

 Wemade Co., Ltd, formerly Wemade Entertainment Co., Ltd, is a South Korean video game developer, based in Seongnam.
 They are the creators of the Legend of Mir series of MMORPGs, the two most successful being The Legend of Mir 2, and its sequel The Legend of Mir 3.
-Legend of Mir has attracted over 120 million users in Asia, and generated over $65 million a month in revenue during its height.
-Even today, in its ninth year of operation, Legend of Mir 2 still generates well over $20 million a month in China alone.

-According to Forbes, Wemade's founder, Kwan Ho Park, has a net worth of $1.2 billion, as of October 19.
+According to Forbes, Wemade's founder, Kwan Ho Park, has a net worth of $1.2 billion, as of October 2021.